Monitoring sulfamethoxazole therapy to ensure drug absorption, clearance, or compliance

 >50 mcg/mL (Peak)

-Peak concentrations of sulfamethoxazole should be obtained 1 hour after the end of an IV dose or 2 to 3 hours after an oral dose, while peak concentrations of trimethoprim can be collected at least 1 hour after an oral dose.
+Peak concentrations of sulfamethoxazole should be obtained 1 hour after the end of an intravenous dose or 2 to 3 hours after an oral dose, while peak concentrations of trimethoprim can be collected at least 1 hour after an oral dose.
 Serum drug concentrations should be interpreted with respect to the minimal inhibitory concentration of targeted organisms.
 Most patients will display peak steady-state serum concentrations greater than 50 mcg/mL when collected at least 1 hour after an oral dose.
 Target concentrations may be higher, depending on the intent of therapy.

 For Pneumocystis carinii pneumonia (PCP pneumonia), peak concentrations: 100-150 mcg/mL